nascentxyz/pyrometer/ARCHITECTURE.md

 ## Bounds/Ranges
 When we create a `VarType::Builtin`, we implicitly also create a `bound` or a `range`.
 The easiest way to think about this is for a simple type: `uint256`.
 By default, we know that this variable type *must* be between 0 and `type(uint256).max` (`2**256 - 1`).

 As we parse expressions, those expressions can change the range/bounds.
 Take for example a `require` expression: `require(a == 100)`.
 We can leverage the fact that if `a != 100`, the transaction would revert ending execution, and we want to model this in the bounds.
-And so, when we see a `require`, we can set the bounds for the variable based on the input, e.g. `a`'s bounds would be `a `∈` [100, 100]` due the require statement.
-If it is a math, bitwise, or some other operation, that can further changes the bounds.
+And so, when we see a `require`, we can set the bounds for the variable based on the input, e.g. `a`'s bounds would be `a `∈` [100, 100]` due to the require statement.
+If it is a math, bitwise, or some other operation, that can further change the bounds.
 Sometimes an expression actually increases the bounds, but this is generally undesirable as it indicates a lack of knowledge about what the program will do.

 ## World Forking
 One interesting aspect of this analysis is what happens when there is an `if` statement.
 In this case, it splits the world in two.
 One world in which the `if` statement evaluates to true and another where it evaluates to false.
 Take this function for example: